draj1979/new1/README.md

         git remote add origin git@github.com:YOUR_GITHUB_USER_NAME_HERE/exercise-files.git

-- After the remote is added, pull  the files to the remote.
+- After the remote is added, push the  the files to the remote.

         git push -u origin master